xplosionmind/tommi.space/content/jam/public/tommi.space.md

 ## Switching to Eleventy

 My switching from [Jekyll](https://jekyllrb.com 'Jekyll official website') to [Eleventy](https://11ty.dev 'Eleventy’s official website') is one of those things that was not strictly necessary, yet I kept thinking about it every time I coded something, even minimal, on Jekyll.
 So I switched.
-It has been very stressful and intense, but I am now thoroughly proud of the fundamental structure of my website, even if [[Website development|it still lacks some features]] it had with Jekyll.
+It has been very stressful and intense, but I am now thoroughly proud of the fundamental structure of my website, even if [it still lacks some features](Website%20development) it had with Jekyll.

 There are plenty of step-by-step guides to switch from Jekyll to Eleventy.
 Even though tutorials have been of little use for me, since tommi.space is heavily customized and tailored, I saved (and I am still continuing to save) [insightful articles about Eleventy](https://inputs.tommi.space/tag/list/11ty 'Pages saved in Tommi’s inputs tagged “11ty”').